Ditxit/responsive/README.md

 ## 🔰 Coding conventions
 This library uses hyphen `-` as a syntax which it means `not` in common context.
-This syntax can be use in front of both attributes as well as classes.
+This syntax can be use infront of both attributes as well as classes.

 #### Hyphen (-) in attributes
-Using the hyphen (-) in front of attributes denotes not in that device.
+Using the hyphen (-) infront of attributes denotes not in that device.
 For example;
 > The attribute `phone` is used to add class to the respective element while in phone only whereas `-phone` i.e. `not phone` is used to add classes to respective element while not in phone only.

 <table>